Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 😷

-🟢 Vaccinated (95) | 🔵 Cannot be vaccinated — protected by herd immunity (3) | 🔴 Unvaccinated by choice — endangered (2) → VIRUS CANNOT SPREAD
+🟢 Vaccinated (95) | 🔵 Cannot vaccinate — protected by herd immunity (3) | 🔴 Unvaccinated by choice (2) → VIRUS CANNOT SPREAD.

 The Anti-Vaxx Problem: Misinformation Is Killing Children

 And yet the myth persists — amplified by social media algorithms, celebrity endorsements from individuals with no medical training, and websites designed to look authoritative while trafficking in dangerous falsehoods.
 These platforms present no peer-reviewed evidence.
 They cite no credible clinical trials.
-They offer instead anecdotes, misrepresented statistics, conspiracy theories, and a deep contempt for the medical establishment.
+They offer anecdotes, misrepresented statistics, conspiracy theories, and contempt for the medical establishment.

-🔬 Infographic 9: Who to Trust on Vaccination — A Source Comparison
+🔬 Infographic 9: Who to Trust on Vaccination

 CREDIBILITY ASSESSMENT: MEDICAL AUTHORITIES VS. ANTI-VAXX WEBSITES